EVIDENCE-BASED THERAPY

 DOES ANY OF THIS SOUND FAMILIAR?

+You’re tired of the food noise.
 You feel frustrated, ashamed, and exhausted because you haven’t been able to get your eating under control.
 You try to be “good” by avoiding certain foods only to end up losing control and overeating or binging on those very same foods over and over again.
 This cycle of dieting and binging has you feeling stuck in a rut.
-You might also try to make up for binge eating by vomiting, using laxatives or diuretics, or exercising too much.
 You may be hiding that you’re struggling from the people in your life because you’re afraid that they'll judge you.
 Despite all your accomplishments, you just can’t seem to “willpower” your way out of overeating, binge eating, or emotional eating.
 (Read my blog to learn about the restrict-binge cycle.)

 You struggle with negative thoughts about your body.
 Your self-worth is rooted in what you look like and what others think of you.
 You find yourself obsessing about your appearance and constantly comparing yourself to others.
 Your self-esteem is tied to the number on your scale.
 You may be putting your life on hold until you lose weight or look better.
 You may be skipping out on parties, dating, certain clothes, photos, swimming, hobbies, or new experiences.
 Your relationships and ability to enjoy life may be suffering as a result.
 Deep down, you yearn for a more peaceful, connected, and fulfilling life where your time and energy go to the things that truly matter.

-I can help you overcome binge eating disorder (BED), emotional eating, orthorexia, anorexia, bulimia, disordered eating, and negative body image using approaches such as Health at Every Size® (HAES), Intuitive Eating (IE), Mindful Self-Compassion (MSC), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+I can help you overcome binge eating disorder (BED), emotional eating, multiple failed dieting attempts, orthorexia, disordered eating, and negative body image using approaches such as Health at Every Size® (HAES), Intuitive Eating (IE), Mindful Self-Compassion (MSC), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 I will support you in cultivating intrinsic self-worth and body respect.
 You will learn to be kinder to yourself and redirect your energy to what fills you with purpose and joy.

 MEET YOUR THERAPIST